-The Ace design is a one-step pod system.
-The pods hold the nicotine liquid that gets inserted into the battery, and it uses an automatic draw without any buttons or complicated menus to navigate.
-And there are four different flavor pods to choose from: Classic Tobacco, Cool Menthol, Blueberry, and Watermelon Twist.
-Each pod contains 1.9 mL of vape liquid, and 5.0% nicotine.
-The nicotine amount is similar to the popular JUUL, yet the pods contain more than twice the amount of vape juice.
+Technically there are four different flavor pods to choose from: Classic Tobacco, Cool Menthol, Blueberry, and Watermelon Twist.
+(Unfortunately, only the menthol and tobacco flavors are available in the United States.)
+Each pod contains 1.9 mL of vape liquid, and 5.0% or 2.4% nicotine.
+The max nicotine amount is similar to JUUL, yet the pods contain more than twice the amount of vape juice.

-Each Ace is black and grey.
-The black is a hard and glossy plastic, and the grey parts are soft-touch finger pads on the front and back.
+There’s only one color way.
+Black and grey.
+The black is a hard and glossy plastic, and the grey soft-touch finger pads add a contrast in textures.
 It’s easy to grip and comfortable to hit.
 It’s larger and heavier than the JUUL, but it’s got a bigger battery for longer run times.
 It’s a tradeoff.
-That said, the Ace is still a discreet and stealthy vape.
-Its flattened and oval-like shape is concealable in most adult hands.
+Still, its flattened, oval-like shape is concealable in most adult hands.

 The Ace comes in a branded corrugated box, not flimsy cardboard.
 Inside it, you’ll find your Ace battery and a micro-USB charge cord.
 But you have to buy flavor pods at the time of purchase, or you’ll just have the battery.